dioxfile/Performance-Network-Metrics-NS-2/README.md

 # How can I use this script in my NS-2 simulations?

-Step 1 - Download the script (e.g., Metrics_Performance_Extractor.sh) and open it with your preferred editor and change the parameters according to your needs, for instance: a) trace file name, line 14 "TRACE_File.tr"; b) simulation timeline 15, "60.000000000" is the simulation time; c) nodes numbers in all lines with this code "for conta in $(seq 0 59)", 60 is the node quantity; d) Packet size for throughput calculation line 33 (e.g., ($8==PACKET_SIZE)), because in 'AGT' layer are added 20 bytes by Application Layer, and it mustn't be calculated.
+Step 1 - Download the script (e.g., Metrics_Performance_Extractor.sh) and open it with your preferred editor and change the parameters according to your needs, for instance:
+ a) trace file name, line 14 "TRACE_File.tr";

+ b) simulation timeline 15, "60.000000000" is the simulation time;

+ c) nodes numbers in all lines with this code "for conta in $(seq 0 49)", 50 is the node quantity;

+ d) Packet size for throughput calculation line 33 (e.g., ($8==PACKET_SIZE)), because in 'AGT' layer are added 20 bytes    by    Application Layer, and it mustn't be calculated.
 For example: ```r 59.996499045 _16_ AGT  --- 9223 cbr 270 13a 10 31 800 energy 92.187329 ei 0.000 es 0.000 et 2.230 er 5.583 ------- 49 0 16 0 31 16 3197 1 1```, in this trace file snippet the packet received by node 16 has 270 Bytes (e.g., the field eight = 270).
 However, the original size is 250 Bytes, the additional 20 bytes were inserted by the application layer.
-Finally save the script to the same folder where the simulation trace was generated and change the name of your trace to TRACE_File.tr.
+Finally, save the script to the same folder where the simulation trace was generated and change the name of the trace from TRACE_File.tr to YOUR_TRACE.tr

 Step 2 - Install dialog (not substantial) and gawk (substantial).
 Ex. command on shell Linux: